AnonymousV73X/PIKPAK-TO-GOOGLE-DRIVE-TELEGRAM-BOT/README.md

 3. Copy the token you receive

 ### Step 2 — Set your token
-Open `main.py` and replace the token near the top:
+Open `main.py` and replace the token near the top LINE 286:
 ```python
 BOT_TOKEN = "YOUR_BOT_TOKEN_HERE"
 ```